quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 The previous team's high-level design document includes almost everything that we intend to use for our user interface with a few minor changes.

 The UI will be optimized for mobile use for Cupids and Daters, but the manager interface will be optimized for desktop.
-However, it will be designed to be accessable on all devices.
+However, it will be designed to be accessible on all devices.

 ## Components
 1. Log In/Sign Up